Checkendon: Amenities

 Checkendon has a Church of England primary school.
 Checkendon also has a village green with a playground.
-The village has two pubs: the 15th-century Four Horseshoes (sadly currently closed) within the village and the 17th-century Highwayman to the south in the nearby hamlet of Exlade Street.
-There is also The Black Horse at Scots Common.
+The village had two pubs: the 15th-century Four Horseshoes within the village and the 17th-century Highwayman to the south in the nearby hamlet of Exlade Street.
+The Four Horseshoes closed and in 2014 the landlord Brakspear was given permission to convert the pub into a post office.
+This never transpired, however, and in 2018 the pub company successfully applied to convert the property into residential accommodation.
+The property was eventually sold in January 2022.

+There is also the Black Horse public house at Scots Common.
 Checkendon has an equestrian centre located on Lovegroves Lane.
 Checkendon Cricket Club plays in the Berkshire Cricket League First Division.

 North of the village, in the 19th-century Wheelers Barn, is Philip Koomen Furniture, producing modern bespoke wooden furniture.
-The Hookend Recording Studios, where bands such as Marillion, the Cure and the Manic Street Preachers have made albums, are in the manor house at nearby Hook End.
+The Hook End Recording Studios, where bands such as Marillion, the Cure and the Manic Street Preachers have made albums, are in the manor house at nearby Hook End.
 Near the edge of the village, on public display, is the statue Nuba Survival by John Buckley, created in 2001.

 Public transport

 No bus routes serve Checkendon: The nearest bus services are found in Woodcote.